acemod/ACE3/docs/wiki/framework/rearm-framework.md

 1  | Disable rearming, true to disable, false to enable | Boolean | Optional (default: `true`) **R** | None | None | Return value

-This functions disables rearming for all supported turrets of a certain vehicle.
+This function disables rearming for all supported turrets of a vehicle.

 #### 3.2.1 Example 1